mzazon/awesome-cloud-projects/aws/budget-alerts-automated-actions/budget-alerts-automated-actions.md

 Extend this solution by implementing these enhancements:

-1. **Multi-Account Budget Management**: Create organization-level budgets that aggregate costs across multiple AWS accounts and implement centralized budget actions through AWS Organizations.
+1. **Multi-Account Budget Management**: Create organization-level budgets that aggregate costs across multiple AWS accounts and implement centralized budget actions through AWS Organizations and AWS Control Tower.

-2. **Dynamic Budget Thresholds**: Implement a Lambda function that adjusts budget limits based on historical spending patterns and seasonal variations using CloudWatch metrics and machine learning.
+2. **Dynamic Budget Thresholds**: Implement a Lambda function that adjusts budget limits based on historical spending patterns and seasonal variations using CloudWatch metrics and Amazon Forecast machine learning.

-3. **Advanced Automated Actions**: Create more sophisticated budget actions that can resize RDS instances, modify Auto Scaling group configurations, or temporarily disable non-essential services based on budget thresholds.
+3. **Advanced Automated Actions**: Create more sophisticated budget actions that can resize RDS instances, modify Auto Scaling group configurations, or temporarily disable non-essential services based on budget thresholds and business criticality tags.

-4. **Cost Anomaly Integration**: Combine AWS Budgets with AWS Cost Anomaly Detection to create intelligent alerts that distinguish between expected budget overruns and unusual spending patterns.
+4. **Cost Anomaly Integration**: Combine AWS Budgets with AWS Cost Anomaly Detection to create intelligent alerts that distinguish between expected budget overruns and unusual spending patterns requiring immediate investigation.

-5. **Slack Integration with Action Approvals**: Build a Slack bot that not only sends budget alerts but also allows managers to approve or reject automated actions through interactive Slack messages.
+5. **Slack Integration with Action Approvals**: Build a Slack bot that not only sends budget alerts but also allows managers to approve or reject automated actions through interactive Slack messages with audit trails.

 ## Infrastructure Code